mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 - **To understand our human species you need to understand the comfort we find in storytelling.
 Stories scale but logic not so much.**
 - **Reading is forced meditation.**
+- **The universe doesn't reward those who play it perfectly safe.
+It rewards those who are willing to test gravity.**